Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Power System Stability Constraint Development

 \subsubsection{Large signal synchronization stability}

-In addition to the small signal instability caused by weak grid connection, the IBR synchronization stability during grid faults should also be maintained.
+In addition to the small signal instability caused by weak grid connections, the IBR synchronization stability during grid faults should also be maintained.
 Various control methods have been proposed to enhance the transient synchronization stability of GFL IBRs during grid faults.
 Generally, this can be achieved through either active power adjustment or PLL parameter modification.
-With proper selection of these control schemes, the transient synchronization stability can be maintained during grid faults.
-For instance, by aligning the output current vector with the negative grid impedance, the transient stability can be always guaranteed with mathematical proof \cite{7915732}.
-Since the normal operating conditions have little impact on the stability performance based on these control methods, the transient stability constraints during system operation is not considered in this work.
+With the proper selection of these control schemes, the transient synchronization stability can be maintained during grid faults.
+For instance, by aligning the output current vector with the negative grid impedance, the transient stability can always be guaranteed with mathematical proof \cite{7915732}, which is briefly introduced here.
+This method modifies the IBR current injection during faults according to the grid impedance angle, i.e., $\phi_{c_l} = \tan^{-1} \left(\frac{I_{c_l}^d}{I_{c_l}^q} \right)= - \phi_Z^G$.
+Based on this control law, the equilibrium point during faults is guaranteed to exist since the following condition always holds.

+Furthermore, to evaluate the stability of (1), Lyapunov method is used with the following Lyapunov function: